0xPb1/test1/_notes/Bugcrowd/Klown.cfm/klown.cfm 🎪.md

 * The button was initially disabled and appeared inaccessible.

 3. **Button Activation:**
-	* You realized that the button could be activated by removing the disabled="true" attribute.
+	* I realized that the button could be activated by removing the disabled="true" attribute.
 4. **Form Submission:**
-	*  After removing the disabled="true" attribute, you submitted the form with a random input, 'dummy.'
+	*  After removing the disabled="true" attribute, I submitted the form with the default input "Kreepy Klown denies you access!".
 5. **Alert Popup:**
-	* Your action triggered a pop-up message that revealed the password:
+	* My action triggered a pop-up message that revealed the password:
 		`Secret Password: KR33PIE-KL0WN`

 ![#2](https://raw.githubusercontent.com/0xPb1/test1/main/_notes/Bugcrowd/Klown.cfm/Pasted%20image%2020231101223939.png)